 Coverage of the Guys Getting Ready ?
 We optionally film the guys getting ready for the big day, and cover any formal photos your photographer takes prior to leaving for the ceremony.

 The First Look is when you decide to take a few moments to see one another privately before ceremony.
 You will still get that grand entrance moment during your ceremony, but the First Look is a wonderful way to eliminate some of the nervous anxiety felt in those pre-ceremony minutes.
+An intimate moment for the two of you.

-Another benefit, is you can take the opportunity to get all your formal portraits out of the way, so you have more time to enjoy your cocktail hour.
+Another benefit is you can take the opportunity to get all your formal portraits out of the way, so you have more time to enjoy your cocktail hour.

 SECOND CAMERA PERSON